laanlabs/docs.3dscannerapp.com/content/howtos/how-to-enable-photo-mode.md

 'Photos' mode takes a series of images and processes them into a detailed 3d model with real-world scale.
 Processing must be done on a compatible Mac Desktop, or on the cloud.

-This how-to covers the Mac desktop companion app, to learn how to enable cloud processing, click here.
+This how-to covers the Mac desktop companion app, to learn how to enable cloud processing, [click here](/howtos/how-to-enable-photo-mode-cloud-processing)

 **NOTE**
 ```